Constructing a Chain Event Graph from a Staged Tree: Notation and Preliminaries

-A \textit{floret} of a vertex $v$ in any of these directed graphs is denoted by $F(v) = (V(F(v), E(F(v)))$ where $V(F(v)) = \{v \cup \textmd{ch}(v)\}$ and $E(F(v))$ is the set of edges induced by $V(F(v))$ in the graph.
+A \textit{floret} of a vertex $v$ in a directed graph is denoted by $F(v) = (V(F(v), E(F(v)))$ where $V(F(v)) = \{v \cup \textmd{ch}(v)\}$ and $E(F(v))$ is the set of edges induced by $V(F(v))$ in the graph.
 Denote the set of root-to-sink (root-to-leaf) paths in a CEG $\calC$ (event tree $\calT$ /staged tree $\calS$) by $\calC_\Lambda$ ($\calT_\Lambda$ / $\calS_\Lambda$) where a path is a sequence of tuples of the form \textit{(`vertex colour', `edge label')} from the root vertex to the sink following the directed edges.
 Say that an event tree, staged tree or a CEG is \textit{stratified} whenever the vertices representing the same type of event (e.g. severity of illness) have the same number of edges between them and the root vertex along any path connecting them, and otherwise say it is \textit{non-stratified}.
-Non-stratified CEGs provide a truer representation of a wide range of processes containing structural zeroes (see e.g. \cite{shenvi2018modelling, shenvi2019bayesian}).
+Non-stratified CEGs provide a more realistic representation of a wide range of processes containing structural asymmetries (see e.g. \cite{shenvi2018modelling, shenvi2019bayesian}).